DIPlib/diplib/changelogs/diplib_next.md

   now do the computation using double precision internally, before casting to the output data type (typically single-precision float).
 This should lead to better precision for large images.

+- `dip::ImageSliceIterator::SetCoordinate()`, `Set()` and `Reset()` didn't update the internal data pointer, meaning that the slice returned by the iterator after calling any of these functions didn't match the coordinate, and could point to out-of-bounds data.

 ### Updated dependencies

 - Updated LibTIFF to version 4.7.1.